How to Control Black Medic in Landscape Beds

 1. Manual Removal (Hand-pulling or digging)

-Because black medic is an annual that can develop a deep taproot, it’s important to pull plants early, especially before they drop their black seeds.
+Because black medic is an annual that can develop a deep taproot, it’s important to pull plants when they are young and haven't developed deep roots, especially before they drop their black seeds.

 • The Trick: You must remove the entire central taproot.
 If the plant is mature, the root can be surprisingly deep.
 Moisten the soil before pulling.
 A forked weeder or Hori Hori knife can be helpful to ensure the root comes out clean.